Let’s dish about all the Croatian traditional recipes!

 This is a typical specialty of town Dubrovnik. Šporki makaruli is a dish made of beef or veal with sauce and pasta in the shape of macaroni.
 The dish got its name because of its specific servings.
 The meat is placed over the pasta so once you eat it, you’re just left with – šporki makaruli (only pasta).
 In the past, lords of Dubrovnik prepared this delicacy for Saint Vlaho, a patron of the city.

 This is a classic Dalmatian dish that is prepared in every home and restaurant all along the Adriatic coast.
 Almost every fish is suitable for the grill so you can taste sardines, mackerel, saithe, tuna, sea bream, groupers, and more.
 The fish is perfectly baked so its crispy skin beautifully blends with juicy meat.
-Grilled fish is great to taste in combination with chard, potatoes, and vegetables so in case you’re sailing in Croatia, island hopping, or just enjoying the coast, make sure to try this delicious dish!
+Grilled fish is great to taste in combination with chard, potatoes, and vegetables so in case you’re sailing in Croatia, island hopping, or just enjoying the coast, make sure to try this delicious dish (oh, and it can be prepared indoors too with these amazing indoor electric grills!).

 Ham In Bread